gazzamc/Milestone-Project-Two/README.md

 ## Credits

 ### Content
-- The stormtrooper was created using codepen.
+- The Stormtrooper was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/wvBprvQ)
 - Chewie was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/gObMePp)
 - Han was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/zYxbqaB)
-- The tatooine background was created using codepen.
+- The Tatooine background was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/JjoLyag)
+- The Endor background was created using codepen.
+The source can be found [here](https://codepen.io/gazzamc/pen/qBEwQvo)

 ### Media
 - No images were used in this project, everything was created using HTML/CSS3.